johnhuang1225/my-learning-record/Node.js/Notes/Module & Constructor in Node.md

 1. First is using `prototype`.

 2. Second is using `return` in constructor itself.
+(The Revealing Module Pattern)

 ### Demo